MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/windows/index.md

    **destination_directory**
    The directory where the report is created.

-   When it is used with the scan command, the migration assistance tool identifies APIs in the existing IBM MobileFirst Platform Foundation app that are removed, deprecated, or changed in version 8.0 and saves them in the identified destination directory.
+   When it is used with the scan command, the migration assistance tool identifies APIs in the existing IBM MobileFirst Platform Foundation app that are removed, deprecated, or changed in V8.0 and saves them in the identified destination directory.

 ## Migrating a Windows project
 To work with existing native Windows project that was created with IBM MobileFirst™ Platform Foundation V6.2.0 or later, you must modify the project.

-MobileFirst v8.0 only supports Windows Universal environments, that is Windows 10 Universal Windows Platform (UWP) and Windows 8 Universal (Desktop and Phone).
+MobileFirst V8.0 only supports Windows Universal environments, that is Windows 10 Universal Windows Platform (UWP) and Windows 8 Universal (Desktop and Phone).
 Windows Phone 8 Silverlight is not supported.

-You can upgrade your Visual Studio project to v8.0 manually. {{ site.data.keys.product_adj }} v8.0 introduces a number of changes to the Visual Studio SDK that may require changes to apps developed in earlier versions.
+You can upgrade your Visual Studio project to V8.0 manually. {{ site.data.keys.product_adj }} V8.0 introduces a number of changes to the Visual Studio SDK that may require changes to apps developed in earlier versions.
 For information on the API's that have changed, see [Updating the Windows code](#updating-the-windows-code).

-1. Update your {{ site.data.keys.product_adj }} SDK to v8.0.
+1. Update your {{ site.data.keys.product_adj }} SDK to V8.0.
     * Remove the MobileFirst SDK packages manually.
 This includes the **wlclient.properties** file, as well as the following references:
         * Newtonsoft.Json
         * SharpCompress